 There are two locations to see cherry blossoms in the park.
-The largest collection is located half way down Pōhutukawa Drive on the right when entering from the main gates at Greenlane West.
+The largest collection is located halfway down Pōhutukawa Drive on the right when entering from the main gates at Greenlane West.
 The second smaller collection is located along Pūriri Drive, on the left when moving toward Campbell Crescent.

 Can I picnic under the trees?

 As the cherry blossoms draw larger and larger crowds, people picnicking under the trees makes it harder for everyone to enjoy them.
-We ask that picnics are placed on the surrounding field, enjoying the trees from a distance.
+We ask that picnics are held on the surrounding field, enjoying the trees from a distance.
 This allows visitors to walk through the trees, giving everyone a chance to get close.

 Things to consider when visiting the Cherry Blossoms: